Designations Congruent with Things: Chapter 13

 “Dude, I get it.”

-“You do not ‘get it’, Newton, of that I am certain,” Hermann snaps.
+“You do not ‘get it’, Newton, of that I’m certain,” Hermann snaps.

 Hermann doesn’t reply, and nope, there’s nothing awkward about admitting to accidental pining for Descartes, that’s totally normal.
 Whatever.
-Newt casts his terrible, nearly useless vision around the blurred perfection of this diner of almost infinite freaking virtues.
-One—it’s open, two—it’s mostly empty except for scattered clusters of people he can’t really see at all, three—it’s very diner-y for the impassionedly hip war zone that San Fran has become in a decade of half-hearted rebuilding by indigent secular humanists, immigrant kaiju-worshipers, and the people who had just lived here, man, and who hadn’t moved away, like Hypothetical Rain and her ilk, four—the pancakes that this place produces are unreasonably delicious—chocolate-chip, three of them, probably neatly stacked, he can’t tell visually and he’s not going to touch them, gross, who touches food?
+Newt casts his terrible, useless vision around the blurred perfection of this diner of almost infinite freaking virtues.
+One—it’s open, two—it’s mostly empty except for scattered clusters of people he can’t really see at all, three—it’s very diner-y for the impassionedly hip war zone that San Fran has become after a decade of half-hearted rebuilding by indigent secular humanists, immigrant kaiju-worshipers, and the people who’d just lived here, man, and who hadn’t moved away, people like Hypothetical Rain and her ilk, four—the pancakes this place produces are unreasonably delicious: chocolate-chip, three of them, probably neatly stacked, he can’t tell visually and he’s not going to touch them, gross, who touches food?
 That is just bizarre.
 Isn’t it?
+Hmm.
 Maybe not.
-Ugh, he can’t remember if he had a thing about touching food before he drifted with Hermann.
+Ugh, he can’t remember if he had a thing about touching food before drifting with Hermann.
 He thinks maybe he didn’t?
 Should he be eating pancakes with his hands?
-No, probably not, conventionally the correct answer is a ‘no’, but would he have, hypothetically, previously, rolled one of these things up, maybe put something inside like butter or fruit and eaten it like a taco or a crepe or an enchilada?
-That seems like a thing Dr. Newton Geiszler of the high-gross out index and the gloves made of fauxtex might have done or still might do, it’s confusingly appealing and disgusting to him at the same time and he feels a little bit sick and confused and like he’s one wrong thought away from a blazing episode of cognitive dissonance.
+No, probably not, conventionally the correct answer is a “no,” but would he have, hypothetically and previously, rolled one of these things up, maybe put something inside like butter or fruit and eaten it like a taco or a crepe or an enchilada?
+Thaaaat seems like a thing Dr. Newton Geiszler of the high-gross out index and the gloves made of fauxtex might’ve done or still might do, it’s confusingly appealing and disgusting at the same time and he feels a little bit sick and confused and like he’s one wrong thought away from a blazing episode of cognitive dissonance.

-He stops eating, puts his fork down, and takes a deep breath.
+He stops eating, puts his fork down, and takes a breath.

-There is a choice here, true, or, more correctly, there was a choice here, but he already made it, and, because of that, no real quandary exists as long as he doesn’t manufacture it by second-guessing his flatware preferences.
+There’s a choice here, true.
+More correctly, there was a choice here, but he already made it, and, because of that, no real quandary exists as long as he doesn’t manufacture it by second-guessing his flatware preferences.

 “Newton,” Hermann says, like the slide of a razor, sharp and slow.